-Hearing Process - Within 14 days following receipt of the formal written statement of the grievance and request for hearing, the College President or designee shall appoint a Grievance Hearing Committee as described above.
-The Grievance Hearing Committee and the Grievance Officer shall meet in private and without the parties present to determine whether the written statement of the grievance presents sufficient grounds for a hearing.
+Hearing Process - Within 10 days following receipt of the formal written statement of the grievance and request for hearing, the College President or designee shall appoint a Grievance Hearing Committee as described above.
+The names of the Grievance Hearing Committee shall be forwarded to the Grievant and the Respondent.
+They will each have 5 days to exercise the right to a preemptory challenge of a single committee member.
+After 5 days the right to challenge the committee composition will be deemed waived.
+Within 10 days of confirmation, the Grievance Hearing Committee and the Grievance Officer shall meet in private and without the parties present to determine whether the written statement of the grievance presents sufficient grounds for a hearing.

 The determination of whether the Statement of Grievance presents sufficient grounds for a hearing shall be based on the following considerations:

-- the statement satisfies the definition of a grievance as set forth above; - the statement contains facts which, if true, would constitute a grievance under these procedures; - the grievant is a student, which under certain circumstances includes applicants and former students, and meets the definition of "grievant" as set forth in these procedures; - the grievant is personally and directly affected by the alleged grievance; - the grievance seeks a remedy which is within the authority of the hearing panel to recommend or the college president to grant: - · the grievance was filed in a timely manner; - the grievance is not clearly frivolous, clearly without foundation, or clearly filed for purposes of harassment.
+- The statement satisfies the definition of a grievance as set forth above; the statement contains facts which, if true, would constitute a grievance under these procedures; - The statement contains facts which, if true, would constitute a grievance under these procedures; - The grievant is a student, which under certain circumstances includes applicants and former students, and meets the definition of "grievant" as set forth in these procedures; - The grievant is personally and directly affected by the alleged grievance; - The grievance seeks a remedy which is within the authority of the hearing panel to recommend or the college president to grant; - The grievance was filed in a timely manner; - The grievance is not clearly frivolous, clearly without foundation, or clearly filed for purposes of harassment.

 If the grievance does not meet all of the above requirements, the Grievance Hearing Committee Chair shall notify the student in writing of the rejection of the request for a grievance hearing, together with the specific reasons for the rejection and the procedures for appeal.
-This notice will be provided within 7 days of the date the decision is made by the Grievance Hearing Committee.
+This notice will be provided within 5 days of the date the decision is made by the Grievance Hearing Committee.

-The student may appeal the Grievance Hearing Committee's determination that the statement of grievance does not present a grievance as defined in these procedures by presenting his/her appeal in writing to the College President within 7 days of the date the student received that decision.
+The student may appeal the Grievance Hearing Committee's determination that the statement of grievance does not present a grievance as defined in these procedures by presenting his/her appeal in writing to the College President within 5 days of the date the student received that decision.
 The College President shall review the statement of grievance in accordance with the requirements for a grievance provided in these procedures, but shall not consider any other matters, including any facts alleged in the appeal that were not alleged in the original grievance.
-The College President's decision whether or not to grant a grievance hearing shall be final and not subject to further appeal.
+The College President's decision whether or not to grant a grievance hearing shall be made within 10 days and shall be final and not subject to further appeal.

-If the statement of the grievance satisfies each of the requirements The College Grievance Officer shall schedule a grievance hearing to begin within 30 days following the decision to grant a Grievance Hearing.
+If the statement of the grievance satisfies each of the requirements, the College Grievance Officer shall schedule a grievance hearing to begin within 30 days following the decision to grant a Grievance Hearing.
 All parties to the grievance shall be given at least 10 days' notice of the date, time and place of the hearing.